 Thailand makes beach-hopping like an Olympic sport.
-The country’s beautiful beaches, weather, and hospitality makes it one of the most popular destinations in the world.
-Over 22 million visitors in 2012 passed through the country and it’s not hard to see why.
+The country’s beautiful beaches, weather, and hospitality make it one of the most popular destinations in the world.
+Over 30 million visitors pass through the country every year and it’s not hard to see why.

-In the past few years the Southern Province of Krabi, with over one hundred beaches, has gone from an untouched southern province to a top travel destination.
+In the past few years the southern province of Krabi, with over one hundred beaches, has gone from an untouched southern province to a top travel destination.
 Its pristine beaches and beautiful karst peaks make it one of the most picturesque places in the world.
-It’s no wonder that the beaches of Krabi often make top international beach lists.
+It’s no wonder that the beaches of Krabi often make it into top international beach lists.

-Krabi offers beaches for everyone – families with children, backpackers, flashpackers, resort-fiends and climbers.
+Krabi offers beaches for everyone – families with children, backpackers, sex tourists, flashpackers, resort-friends and climbers.
 If you are looking for the right beach to fit your traveling style, Krabi has the perfect one for you.

 It might also look familiar to some die-hard Leonardo DiCaprio fans as the location of The Beach, the filming of which led to a bitter lawsuit with environmentalists over beach degradation.

-But the beauty of Ko Phi Phi Leh remains undisputed, and it is one of Krabi’s most popular destinations because it literally looks like paradise.
-It draws large crowds and is known as one of the busier beaches of Krabi.
+But the beauty of Koh Phi Phi Leh remains undisputed, and it is one of Krabi’s most popular destinations because it literally looks like paradise.
+It draws large crowds and is known as one of the busier beaches of the Krabi region.
 Accommodations vary in price but are more expensive the closer you get to the beach.
 Tents are also available for those on a budget.

-Compared to Ko Phi Phi and Railay, this beach used to be a secret paradise.
+Compared to Koh Phi Phi and Railay, this beach used to be a secret paradise.
 It offered beautiful views, isolated beaches and good value accommodation.
-Since the explosion of Thailand’s tourism industry, Ko Lanta underwent significant development.
+Since the explosion of Thailand’s tourism industry, Koh Lanta underwent significant development.
 The island is known for its safe, family-friendly vibe.

 This is accredited to its older, more conservative population.
 That means that this is not an anything-goes type of island.
 Respect the local community and be aware of the young families with children.
-The island offers a variety of activities including, snorkeling, diving, kayak, elephant rides, volleyball, and hiking.
+Lanta offers a variety of activities including snorkeling, diving, kayaking, elephant riding, beach volleyball and hiking.
 There is also a variety of accommodation for all budgets.

-What’s your favorite beach in the Krabi province?
+What’s your favorite beach in the Krabi province and why?